-Pervious Pavement - Pervious and permeable pavements are a range of materials and techniques for paving roads, parking lots and pavements that allow the movement of water and air around the paving material.
-Although some porous paving materials appear nearly indistinguishable from traditional nonporous materials, their environmental effects are qualitatively different.
-Whether pervious concrete, porous asphalt, paving stones or bricks, all these pervious materials allow precipitation to percolate through areas that would traditionally be impervious.
+Permeable Pavement - Permeable pavements are a range of materials and techniques for paving roads, parking lots and pavements that allow the movement of water and air around the paving material.
+Although some permeable paving materials appear nearly indistinguishable from traditional nonporous materials, their environmental effects are qualitatively different.
+Whether pervious concrete, porous asphalt, permeable pavers, all these materials allow precipitation to percolate through areas that would traditionally be impervious.